nut-tree/nut.js/README.md

 # Examples

-The [nuts](https://github.com/s1hofmann/nuts) repository contains a set of ready to use examples which demo the usage ot NUT.
+The [nut-tree/trailmix](https://github.com/nut-tree/trailmix) repository contains a set of ready to use examples which demo the usage ot nut.js.

 # Modules